 From the bridge’s summit, you can see Charleston and the surrounding area.
 While you’re up there you can also appreciate the impressive architecture of the bridge.

 Mount Pleasant provides access to Charleston (a 20-minute drive).
 Other satellite towns which each offer their own unique Lowcountry flare and amenities are also right around the corner.

 How could you not take advantage of the gorgeous beaches at your doorstep?
 Popular destinations for Mount Pleasant locals include the Isle of Palms and Sullivan’s Island.

 The Isle of Palms is a quick drive (5-15 minutes), especially short for those who live in north Mount Pleasant.

 Historic Sullivan’s Island was named for the Englishman who brought the first European settlers to Mount Pleasant.
 The island attracts beach-goers from all over, and the same goes for Mount Pleasant locals.

 Moving to Mount Pleasant puts you within biking distance of either the Isle of Palms or Sullivan’s Island.

 Beaches at your fingertips.
 Amazing food options on every street.
 Budding opportunities for young professionals and college-aged students.
 Affordable housing and a welcoming community.

 With all the above, Charleston, Mount Pleasant, and Summerville are great places to move.
 You can enjoy a year-round vacation and build a career.

 There’s no shortage of entertainment for you.
-And there’s plenty of history-related activities.
+And there are plenty of history-related activities.